|

 On the way

-home I drove past the G.P.’s surgery in case they
+home I drove past the G.P.’s surgery in case they were open.

-were open.
 They weren’t.
+I

-I tried the pharmacy next door.
-I asked if they had
+tried the pharmacy next door.
+I asked if they had anything for gout.
+They

-anything for gout.
-They asked how I knew I had gout; had I had it before?
-I explained that I wouldn’t normally
+asked how I knew I had gout; had I had it before?
+I explained that I wouldn’t

-changing my diet.
+through changing my diet.

 So I went